-Ms. Becker has overall responsibility for all legal functions within the Company and heads all of our ESG efforts in addition to overseeing our Human Resources, Information Technology and other administrative functions.
+Ms. Becker has overall responsibility for all legal functions within the Company and heads all of our sustainability efforts in addition to overseeing our Human Resources, Information Technology and other administrative functions.

-- ✓ Led the Company's environmental, social and governance efforts, including achievement of our initial GHG reduction target, and establishment of more stringent, science-based targets for reduction of Scope 1 and 2 GHG emissions - ✓ Led the Company's progress to date on reducing Scope 1 and 2 GHG emissions - ✓ Led the Company's corporate sustainability reporting in line with the Global Reporting Initiative, Task Force on Climate-Related Financial Disclosures and Sustainability Accounting Standards Board - ✓ Oversaw employee efforts that resulted in continued strong employee engagement results and advancement of DE&I initiatives - ✓ Led continued technology system improvements and reporting to drive Company-wide efficiency and data availability and improved cyber security readiness
+- Led the Company's sustainability efforts - Led the Company's progress to date on reducing Scope 1 and 2 GHG emissions, on pace to achieve our established science-based emission reduction target - Led the Company's corporate sustainability reporting in line with the Global Reporting Initiative, Task Force on Climate-Related Financial Disclosures and Sustainability Accounting Standards Board - Oversaw efforts that resulted in continued strong employee engagement results and improved succession planning in the Company - Led continued technology system improvements and reporting to drive Company-wide efficiency and data availability and improved cyber security readiness